Met Police launches probe into suspended Reform MP Rupert Lowe over ‘verbal threats’

 The Met Police has launched an investigation into suspended Reform UK MP Rupert Lowe.

-The MP was stripped of the whip on Friday amid allegations he made “verbal threats” against Zia Yousaf, the party’s chairman.
+The MP was stripped of the whip on Friday amid allegations he made “verbal threats” against Zia Yousaf, the party’s chairman - allegations Mr Lowe denies.

-In a statement on Friday, the party revealed they had referred Mr Lowe to the police.
+At the time, he dismissed them as “vexatious” and suggested he was stitched up by the party leadership, including Nigel Farage.

+Speaking to right-wing commentator Dan Wootton’s YouTube channel, Mr Lowe suggested he was suspended by Reform UK for being a “tall poppy” who threatened to overshadow Mr Farage.

 "Our original statement referred to alleged threats made in December 2024.
 We would like to clarify that when this matter was reported to us it referred to a series of alleged threats made between December 2024 and February 2025.